fluxcd/notification-controller/docs/spec/v1alpha1/receiver.md

 type ReceiverSpec struct {
 	// Type of webhook sender, used to determine
 	// the validation procedure and payload deserialization.
-	// +kubebuilder:validation:Enum=github;gitlab
+	// +kubebuilder:validation:Enum=generic;github;gitlab
 	// +required
 	Type string `json:"type"`

-	// A list of events to handle
+	// A list of events to handle,
 	// e.g. 'push' for GitHub or 'Push Hook' for GitLab.
-	// +required
+	// +optional
 	Events []string `json:"events"`

 	// A list of resources to be notified about changes.